Taxis in Finland

 How to Choose a Taxi from the Airport to the City Center?

 After the article's introduction, you might be wondering how much your ride from Helsinki Airport to the city center will cost.
 Luckily, Helsinki Airport has agreed a clear system with taxi companies.
 This means that getting a taxi and making an estimate on its cost is easy.
 The airport has agreed fixed prices from the airport to Helsinki Center with three different taxi companies, so you know beforehand how much your journey costs.
 However, you may choose to take a ride from taxi companies other than these three.
 If this is the case, you do not know the estimated fare because it fully depends on their own pricing model.

-There are 5 taxi lanes in front of the terminal 1 and 2 at Helsinki Airport.
-The first 3 lanes have been reserved to the partner companies of Helsinki Airport and the 4th lane has been reserved to any taxi.
-The last lane is reserved for ordered taxis like Uber.
+There are 5 taxi lanes in front of the Terminal 1 and in the underground of the Terminal 2 at Helsinki Airport.
+Three lanes have been reserved to the partner companies of Helsinki Airport and the 4th lane has been reserved to any taxi.
+It is also possible to order your own taxi, say Uber.

 Lane 1: Lähitaksi

 The first lane has been reserved for the cars of Lähitaksi.
 Lähitaksi is a reputable taxi company and guarantees you a safe journey wherever you will go.
 Its prices are the following:

 - Price to the center (1 - 4 people): 39 euros